Grounds and Facilities poster

 Please visit the University website for full details of the Asian and Middle Eastern Studies course content and structure, including the course film.
 In addition to language studies, the courses also cover history, literature, religion and a range of other subjects such as politics, economics, sociology, archaeology, or film, depending on the language being studied.

 You will also find information on the AMES Faculty page for prospective applicants .
-If you have further questions about the course content, please contact ug_progadmin@ames.cam.ac.uk.
+If you have questions about the course content, please contact ug_progadmin@ames.cam.ac.uk.

 NB: if you want to study Assyriology and Egyptology, please apply for Archaeology.